Omaha race riot of 1919: Tom Dennison

-Many within Omaha saw the riot within the context of a conspiracy theory, the direct result of alleged conspiracy directed by Omaha political and criminal boss Tom Dennison.
+Many within Omaha saw the riot within the context of a conspiracy theory, the direct result of direction by Omaha political and criminal boss Tom Dennison.
+At the time, Rev. John Albert Williams, editor of a Black newspaper called The Monitor, made the clearest and most direct public allegations against Dennison.
 A turncoat from Dennison's machine said he had heard Boss Dennison boasting that some of the assailants were white Dennison operatives disguised in blackface.

-According to local historian Orville D. Menard, Dennison fomented the riot in the Gibson neighborhood near South Omaha.
+In more recent times, according to local historian Orville D. Menard in 1989, Dennison fomented the riot in the Gibson neighborhood near South Omaha.
 Dennison's scheme was corroborated by police reports that one white attacker was still wearing the make-up when apprehended.
 As in many other Dennison-related cases, no one was ever found guilty for their participation in the riot.
 A later grand jury trial corroborated this claim, stating "Several reported assaults on white women had actually been perpetrated by whites in blackface."
 They went on to report that the riot was planned and begun by "the vice element of the city."
 The riot "was not a casual affair; it was premeditated and planned by those secret and invisible forces that today are fighting you and the men who represent good government."